 Yosemite Plaisance Bed & Breakfast has three suites.
 They each have their own personalities inspired by our family history in the area, and you can learn about each of them in the descriptions below.
-We can’t guarantee to be able to fulfill requests for a particular room, though we are happy to try and accomodate your preference.
+We can’t guarantee to be able to fulfill requests for a particular room, though we are happy to try and accommodate your preference.
 But don’t worry, they all have the same amenities:

 |A king-sized bed and a queen-sized bed|

 |Private entrance that opens to your parking space|

 |Individual air conditioning and heating unit with thermostat control|

 |Picnic basket and cooler to use during your stay|

 |A Tesla charging station by your parking space|

 |A wide variety of books and DVDs for all ages and interests|